rbatinov/Portfolio-Project-Images/VS-Code-mssql-scripts/README.md

 ***

 - You need to have `VS Code Installed`.
-- Install the official MS SQL Server extension to connect to your MS SQL Server -> [SQL Server (mssql)](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql).
+- This extension works with the official MS SQL Server extension -> [SQL Server (mssql)](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql).
-- and of course this extension (`MSSQL Scripts`).
+- By installing `MSSQL Scripts and Utilities` the `SQL Server (mssql)` extension will be installed automatically.
+- If you have `SQL Server (mssql)` installed then only `MSSQL Scripts and Utilities` will be installed.

 ## How to use